-Practice the following regularly and you will find yourself getting better and better in no time!
+Practice the following 3 steps regularly (even at advanced levels) and you will find yourself getting better and better in no time!

 1. Speak Japanese